PyGithub/PyGithub/doc/introduction.rst

 * https://github.com/plus3it/satsuki - Automate GitHub releases and uploading binary release assets
 * `check-in <https://github.com/webknjaz/check-in>`_ — Python CLI distribution that allows user to use GitHub Checks API as a bot.
 * https://github.com/hasii2011/gittodoistclone - Convert GitHub issues to Todoist tasks
+* https://github.com/EnricoMi/publish-unit-test-result-action>` - A GitHub Action that publishes test results on GitHub.

 They talk about PyGithub
 ------------------------